rgson/ticklet/README.md

 ## Profiles

 Profiles allow configurations to be temporarily overridden using the `-p`/`--profile` option.
-Settings specified in a profile will temporarily override the corresponding settings as defined in the user's default configuration, while retaining the rest without change.
+Settings specified in a profile will be used instead of the settings defined in the user's default configuration.

+Each profile consists of a directory in `~/.config/ticklet/profiles`.
+For example, `~/.config/ticklet/profiles/read` defines a profile named *read*.
+This directory can then contain configuration files just like the main directory.
+When a profile is activated, all settings will be loaded from within the profile's directory instead.